carvelsaputra/laravue/resources/spa/routers/README.md

 Laravue is a boilerplate for Laravel - Vue.js using laravel-mix for compile the script.

-## components folder
+## routers folder

-is a folder for make a custom components that will called inside pages folder
+we can make route for our pages inside this folder